singularityhub/sregistry-cli/docs/clients/aws.md

 # Singularity Global Client: AWS ECR

 These sections will detail use of the AWS Container Cloud client for `sregistry`, which is a connection to the Docker registry served by Amazon Web Services.
 Implementation wise, this means that we start with the basic [docker](/sregistry-cli/client-docker) client, and tweak it.
+The tweaks pertain to slight differences in headers and requests that are done by the AWS client.

 ## Why would I want to use this?

 Singularity proper will be the best solution if you want to pull and otherwise interact with Docker images.
 However, the sregistry client can be useful to you if you want to easily do this through Python, such as in a script for scientific programming.

 As with [Docker Hub](/sregistry-cli/client-docker) The images are built from layers, and the layers that you obtain depend on the uri that you ask for.
 See the [environment](#environment). setting for more details.

 ## Getting Started
 The AWS Container Registry module does not require any extra dependencies other